Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/IC_Design_Report.md

 ![](image/2023-12-15-08-16-34.png)

 Comparing the designs generated from Truth Table and Logic-gate, the advantages and disadvantages could be observed obviously.
 The truth-table models are simpler in architectures, which have less places / transitions, so that would provide a higher efficiency.
 In the logic-gate based designs, the architectures are more complicated, which have more places and transitions.
-However, the gate-based designs have better performance in modulator developing process.
-Compared to the truth-table based modelling, which structure should be redesigned according to different truth table, logic-gates based models could be simply constructed by the default logic-gates whatever the purpose is.
+However, the gate-based designs have better performance in modular developing process.
+Compared to the truth-table based modelling, which structure should be redesigned according to different truth table, logic-gates based models could be simply constructed using the default logic-gates according to different purposes.

-In conclusion, the true-table based models could have better efficiency and brief structure, but the cost of design may increase obviously.
+In conclusion, the true-table based models could have better efficiency and brief structure, but the cost of design may increase significantly.
 The logic-gates based models would have more modular choices, which allows you to construct the circuit from previous gate-level models.
-The modular design method could reduce the cost of designing significantly, however have lower efficiency and scale of architecture in return.
+The modular design method could reduce the cost of designing, however have lower efficiency with larger scale of architectures.
 The trade-off between efficiency and cost should be considered in real-world condition.

-To implement the adder designs above, I constructed an environment to receive the input and generate the output in a deadlock-free circle.
+To implement the adder designs above, I also constructed an environment to receive the input and generate the output in a deadlock-free circle.
 An example of HA environment is shown as below (./Environment_with_HA.work)

 ![](image/2023-12-15-10-51-10.png)

 The input for the half adder could be got from transition a0, a1, b0 and b1.
-After the calculation, the output in transition t4, t3, t2 and t1 could be extracted to another storing blocks, than the firing of t6 would lead the token return to the input.
+After the calculation, the output in transition t4, t3, t2 and t1 could be extracted to another storing blocks, than the firing of t6 would lead the token back to the input.
 The system was tested as deadlock-free.

 ## Task 2: Modelling buffers and frequency dividers